AnormCypher/AnormCypher/readme.md

 ## AnormCypher
-This is a Neo4j library purely for REST, using the Dispatch REST client library.
+This is a Neo4j client library for the HTTP Cypher endpoints.

 The goals of this library are to provide a great API to use Cypher, and it will be modeled after Anorm from Play, which I found to be pleasant to use with SQL.
 More info about Anorm can be found here: